arskom/spyne/ROADMAP.rst

 -------------------

-We think rpclib package has one last missing element whose addition can result in touching most of the codebase: A proper pipeline for request processing.
+We think rpclib package has one last missing element whose addition can result in touching most of the codebase: A proper lazily-evaluated pipeline for request processing.

 Currently, every artifact of the rpc processing pipeline remain in memory for the entire life time of the context object.
 This also causes to have the whole message